news-ai/NewsAI/blog/content/tips-to-be-more-efficient-on-tabulae.md

 +++
 date = "2016-11-14T14:00:00+07:00"
 draft = false
-title = "5 tips to make yourself more efficient on Tabulae - 4 you won't believe" description = "Learn some tips and tricks on how to be efficient on Tabulae."
+title = "5 Tips To Make Yourself More Efficient on Tabulae - 4 You Won't Believe" description = "Learn some tips and tricks on how to be efficient on Tabulae."

 author_name = "Julie Pan"